 Adelaide has six late-night managed taxi ranks, supported by City of Adelaide and the Taxi Council of SA.
 Managed taxi ranks are clearly signposted, well-lit, covered by CCTV and staffed by security personnel between midnight and 3am at a minimum – longer in West End ranks.
 The location of Adelaide’s managed taxi ranks can be found here.

 The City streets and squares are dry areas 24hrs a day, 7 days a week.
 It is illegal to consume alcohol or carry an open liquor container in public space.
 Council is also currently trialling a timed Adelaide Park Lands dry area between 8pm and 11am the next day.
-The Adelaide Park Lands dry area is due to expire on 22 September 2018.
+The Adelaide Park Lands are a designated dry area between 8pm and 11am the next day, and this arrangement is due to expire on 22 September 2019.
 If you wish to consume alcohol during the times that is covered by a dry area you must obtain a liquor licence through Consumer and Business Services.

 City of Adelaide owns and maintains the City Safe CCTV network across the Adelaide CBD and North Adelaide.
 This network is monitored 24 hours a day, 7 days a week by a branch of SA Police.

 Safety Lighting Audits are undertaken regularly in the city.
 Council uses CPTED principles to assess safety aspects of the physical environment of locations to help determine priorities for safety improvements.

 City of Adelaide uses white and cooler lighting to create feelings of ambience and improve the visual amenity of City spaces at night, making it safer and easier for pedestrians and CCTV operators to distinguish objects, colours, shapes and other details.